 If the source database or the target instance is on a cluster shared volume (csv), then the cloned database will be on the csv.

 |For virtual environments (VMDK/RDM), ensure that the mount point is a dedicated disk.|

-In the left navigation pane, click Resources, and then select the appropriate plug-in from the list.
+In the left navigation pane, click Resources, and then select SnapCenter Plug-in for SQL Server from the list.

 In the Resources page, select either Database or Resource Group from the View list.

 Cloning of a backup of an instance is not supported.